 - The Ohio State University: Dr. Janis Lapsley

 - University of Florida-CVM: Dr. Carlos Souza, Dr. Judith Bertran, or Dr. Elizabeth Maxwell

 - University of Missouri: Dr. Owen Skinner

 Establishing an ACVS Fellowship Training Center

 The Fellowship Oversight Committee is responsible for monitoring the fellowship program and for providing status reports to the Fellowship Committee on training centers, training candidates, and requests for program modifications.
 For questions regarding the Surgical Oncology Fellowship Program, contact the ACVS office or chair of the Surgical Oncology Fellowship Oversight Committee.

 Volunteering to serve on the Fellowship Oversight Committee

 The Fellowship Oversight Committee welcomes volunteers!
 Serving on the Fellowship Oversight Committee is a three-year commitment, with the possibility of reappointment.
-Fellows interested in serving on a Fellowship Oversight Committee should notify the ACVS office or the chair of the Fellowship Oversight Committee by March 31.
+Fellows or Founding Fellows interested in serving on a Fellowship Oversight Committee should notify the ACVS office or chair of the Surgical Oncology Fellowship Oversight Committee by March 31.
 In April, the Fellowship Oversight Committee submits its nomination of volunteers to the Fellowship Committee for recommendation to the ACVS Board of Regents.